Sheerwolff/repo-summarizer/readme.md

 ### Directory tree

 The full filtered directory tree is always included as plain text before file contents.
-It costs very few tokens but gives the LLM the overall shape of the project — module boundaries, naming conventions, monorepo vs. single package, test layout — none of which requires reading individual file contents.
+It costs very few tokens but gives the LLM the overall shape of the project (module boundaries, naming conventions, monorepo vs. single package, test layout, none of which requires reading individual file contents).